Avephax/Avephax-Obsidian-Vault/Functional Thinking.md

 - **Layer 1** - Identify, Define, and Link Functions
 1. Define (by asking why, what, where, how, who) a function (action verbs) controlling the form (nouns), or the form controlled by a function. ^6br3d
 	- [[Functional Thinking#^a5hxg]]
-2. Recursively find forms (nouns) within the definition and define those forms next to functions (action verbs) to find those forms (nouns) to define. ^a5hxg
+2. Recursively find forms (nouns) within the definition and define those forms and their functions (action verbs) to find those forms (nouns) to define. ^a5hxg
 	- [[Functional Thinking#^cqe6x]]
 	- [[Functional Thinking#^11kml]]
 	- [[Functional Thinking#^6br3d]]